scalawithcats/scala-with-cats/src/pages/monads/either.md

 ### Representing Errors

 We could use `type Result[A] = \/[Exception, A]` (or `type Result[A] = Exception \/ A` using infix notation) to represent errors, but then we've lost (almost) all useful information about what kind of errors can occur.
-I prefer an algebraic data type, with one case used to hold "other" errors.
+I prefer representing errors using an algebraic data type, with one case reserved to hold "other" errors.
 E.g. imagine we're writing something that manipulates the file system.
 We might write

 ~~~ scala
 type Result[A] = FileSystemError \/ A